-The Laboratory for Chemistry and Life Science (CLS), previously known as the Chemical Resources Laboratory (CRL), was newly established within the Institute of Innovative Research (IIR) in April 2016.
-CLS focuses on the creation of new academic fields and next-generation science and technology, aiming at the improvement of highly-advanced systems and the realization of affluent and sustainable social development.
+CLS focuses on the creation of new academic concepts and next-generation science and technology, aiming at the improvement of highly-advanced systems and the realization of affluent and sustainable social development.
 We aspire to contribute to the development of chemistry and life science in Japan.
-Therefore, under the joint research initiative by the Network Joint Research Center for Materials and Devices (NJRC), CLS is actively collaborating with research institutes at four other universities: IMCE at Kyushu University, ISIR at Osaka University, IMRAM at Tohoku University, and RIES at the Hokkaido University.
+Therefore, under the research initiative by the Network Joint Research Center for Materials and Devices (NJRC),

+CLS is actively collaborating with research institutes of four other universities: IMCE at Kyushu University, SANKEN at Osaka University, IMRAM at Tohoku University, and RIES at the Hokkaido University.